SQL GROUP BY and HAVING Practice

 Advanced

-Selecting a non-aggregated column not in GROUP BY
+Selecting non-aggregated columns not in GROUP BY

 SELECT name, department, COUNT(*) FROM employees GROUP BY department.
 Which name does SQL pick when there are 50 employees per department?
 MySQL silently picks an arbitrary one.
 PostgreSQL, Trino, and BigQuery reject the query.
 Always aggregate or group every column in SELECT.

-Putting aggregate conditions in WHERE instead of HAVING
+Aggregate conditions in WHERE instead of HAVING

 Double-counting with JOINs before GROUP BY